0xPolygon/devrel-docs/docs/plonky3/examples/fibonacci.md

 ### Step Three: Define your Execution Trace

 Third step is to define the function to generate your program's execution trace.
-The general idea is to create a function that keeps track of all relevant state of each iteration, and push them all into a vector, then at last convert this 1D vector into a Matrix in the dimension that matches your AIR Script's width.
+The general idea is to create a function that keeps track of all relevant state of each iteration, and pushes them all into a vector, then at last convert this 1D vector into a Matrix in the dimension that matches your AIR Script's width.

 ```rust
 pub fn generate_fibonacci_trace<F: Field>(num_steps: usize) -> RowMajorMatrix<F> {